schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

   * *State Farm opted to take a big swing and move everything to the product model, other organizations suggested taking a few product lines at a time to minimize risk.*
   * To be successful, visibility across product lines should be a **must**.
 Allows for sharing of innovation, identification of duplicity and managing interdependencies.

+* **Adaptive Business Engagement**
+  * IT and Business must work closer together.
+Business doesn't want to have to develop requirements and pass them to IT to respond/execute on.
+They want a colaborative experience with their IT partners to get strategic advice on digital opportunites and risks.
+  * IT Organizations need to be fleixble and adaptive to the business engagement, five activites that IT needs to be prepared to do **Evangelizing and educating, consulting, brokering, coaching and delivering - based on business partners' digital ambition and ability.** All teams need to have some form of business engagement, however one team cant execute on all 5 activites.
+This will be spread across different teams and can be a challenge due to talkent gaps.
+  * The article mentions that 21% of business partners feel IT Provides effective advice.
+    - [ ] Can we measure this?

 ## Future Action Items:
 - [ ] Allocate IT investment by capability-based product lines. | *Brocade’s Strategic Pillar Investment Targets (CEB CIO)*